There are two types of residential home:

-If you or someone you care for is thinking about making a care home your permanent place of residence, contact Careline in the first instance.
-We can talk you through the assessment process and how to choose a care home.
+If you or someone you care for is thinking about making a residential home your permanent place of residence, contact Careline in the first instance.
+We can talk you through the assessment process and how to choose a home.

 The Care Quality Commission website is also a good resource.
-You can search for care homes according to your needs, for example, by location or whether you require nursing care.
+You can search for residential homes according to your needs, by location or whether you require nursing care.

-You may need to make a contribution towards the cost of living in a care home, depending on your financial situation.
+You may need to make a contribution towards the cost of living in a home, depending on your financial situation.
 We will arrange a financial assessment to establish what costs, if any, you will need to pay.
 We will also make sure you are receiving all the benefits that you are entitled to.
-See our 'paying for care' page for more information.
+See our paying for residential care page for more information.

-Sheltered housing is accommodation for rent, which is specially designed for older people who can live independently, with a range of communal facilities such as a lounge, laundry, hairdressing etc. Each sheltered scheme has a scheme manager and most have alarm systems.
+Sheltered housing is accommodation for rent, which is specially designed for older people so they can live independently, with a range of communal facilities such as a lounge, laundry, hairdressing etc. Each sheltered scheme has a scheme manager and most have alarm systems.